 Great light.
 Great Sound.
 Looking into the lens.
 Eye Angle.
 (Or shall we call it "Eye Angela")

 A Wish budget without the ZDF would make this an investment of approx. 200-400 USD, see above.

 What would it means in terms of the impact if you considered an investment of your Skype Video Strategy set to a low level that is much higher then today?
 The message she had was very clear and no one had to think about her flaws because there where none in the technical sense: "Two is a Company.
 Three is a crowd.
 No groups to be seen in Germany to flatten the curve!"

 Sheik Maktoum is the ruler of Dubai.
-His system for video conference is seen above.
+His system for video conferences is seen above.
 He uses a lower angle since the camera is on his laptop.
 Still, a bit raised from the desk.
 Note: he also has a camera on the wall that will give him a possibility of a higher angle.
 To choose from.
-The lightning is missing which you can see the poor result on the wall where you see his face.
+The lightning is missing you can see the poor result on the wall where you see his face.
 Compare this to Angela Merkel.
-It might display his level of power, but it is not optimal for or Skype or other video conferencing.
+It might display his level of power, but it is not optimal for Skype or other video conferencing.
 In our humble view of course.
 The Sheik Maktoum might think otherwise.
 So might you.

 The external microphone is not visible for the viewer and is placed in front of the Tablet computer Sheik Maktoum uses: See the link

 Henrik Jönsson is making video presentations every Saturday morning on YouTube and other social media in Sweden and educates the Swedes in things that are on the current agenda.
 The camera is at Eye level.
 The sound is great. the lightning is great (sometimes to shadow on the left cheek): And he is always very keen on dressing up as if he would go on a first date or Christmas Dinner with family.